-7.3 Initiation of Administrative Processes and Criminal Cases

-As described above (see 7.1 Interaction of Tax Assessments with Tax Infringements), an administrative or a criminal tax offence proceeding is initiated by the tax authorities in any case in which they become aware or suspect that an administrative tax offence or that a tax crime may have taken place.
+7.3 Initiation of Administrative Processes and Criminal Cases an administrative or a criminal tax offence proceeding is initiated by the tax authorities in any case in which they become aware or suspect that an administrative tax offence or that a tax crime may have taken place.
 Commonly this awareness arises within the context of tax audit procedures.